 - 2-4 tablespoons vegetable oil

-- Heat skillet over medium heat until hot, then add enough vegetable oil to coat bottom of pan.
+- Heat cast iron or heavy skillet over medium heat until a water droplet sizzles on the surface, then add enough vegetable oil to lightly cover bottom of skillet.

 - Coat both sides of each fish fillet with the dry rub mix and place into the heated skillet.